misk-jsd2/02-data-types/README.md

 JavaScript contains a standard library of objects, including Array, Date, and Math, as well as a core set of language elements, such as operators, control structures, and statements; client-side JavaScript extends this core language by providing objects to control a browser and its Document Object Model (DOM).
 For example, client-side extensions allow an application to place elements on an HTML form and respond to user events, such as mouse clicks, form input, and page navigation.

->Note: This is a good point to provide examples of browser-based JavaScript applications.
-Open an example [application form](https://generalassemb.ly/applications/new/javascript-development) on the General Assembly website and pull up the source code to show students how client-side JavaScript works.
+[comment]: <> (>Note: This is a good point to provide examples of browser-based JavaScript applications.
+Open an example [application form]&#40;https://generalassemb.ly/applications/new/javascript-development&#41; on the General Assembly website and pull up the source code to show students how client-side JavaScript works.)

 *Citation: [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction)*